jannicz/svg-icon-sprite/README.md

 # SVG Icon Sprite - Web Component

-A Web Component to include and manipulate SVGs from a generated sprite file
+A dependency-free Web Component to include and manipulate SVGs from a generated sprite file

 ## Demo